Dilanthi Amaratunga: Career

 In 2018, Amaratunga co-led the inaugural symposium of the Frontiers of Development programme set up by The Royal Academy of Engineering, The Academy of Medical Sciences, The British Academy and The Royal Society.
 The symposium was held in Kigali, Rwanda.
 It was attended by early and mid-career, interdisciplinary researchers who considered the challenges caused by global mass displacement.

 Amaratunga was co-project lead and recipient of the 2019 Newton Prize for Indonesia, with Harkunti Rahayu from Institut Teknologi Bandung and Richard Haigh from the University of Huddersfield.
 Their research influenced approaches to assessing tsunami preparedness and priorities for capacity development of member states of the Intergovernmental Coordination Group for the Indian Ocean Tsunami Warning and the Intergovernmental Oceanographic Commission of UNESCO.

+She is an expert on the Register for the Women's Resilience to Disasters (WRD) programme which aims to encourage countries to adopt gender-responsive decision-making and governance systems to disasters.
 Amaratunga is on the steering committee of the UK Alliance for Disaster Research, a group representing disaster research at governmental level.

-She is the joint editor of the International Journal of Disaster Resilience in the Built Environment.
+In 2010, she co-founded the International Journal of Disaster Resilience in the Built Environment with Richard Haigh and remains co-editor.

-She is a Fellow of the Royal Institution of Chartered Surveyors (RICS); Fellow of the Royal Geographical Society, UK; Fellow of the Higher Education Academy, UK; and Fellow/Chartered Manager of the Chartered Management Institute, UK.
+Amaratunga is a Fellow of the Royal Institution of Chartered Surveyors (RICS); Fellow of the Royal Geographical Society, UK; Fellow of the Higher Education Academy, UK; and Fellow/Chartered Manager of the Chartered Management Institute, UK.